fictiveworks/calyx-cpp/README.md

 ### Options Random API

 The options class provides its own random API, backed by a `calyx::Options::RandomGenerator_t` source.
 This API allows users to generate both integers and real numbers of a variety of sizes, within some uniform ranges and bounds.
+Note that the random API is not guaranteed to produce the same result for the same seed across compilers or systems, due to differences in the random distribution mappings between C++ compiler implementations.

 For example, to generate a random `unsigned long` within the range [0, 10):